Work in Progress

 Supporting Vulnerable Victims and Witnesses

-Strong policies are necessary to support Crown Counsel in prosecuting cases involving elder abuse- but also to support victims of such crimes.
+Acknowledging the difficult task undertaken by Crown counsel, strong policies are necessary to support the prosecution of cases involving elder abuse- but also to support victims of such crimes.
 It is important that policies also inform police, court and victim service workers in dealing with this population.
-Consistent response throughout the province is important.
+Consistency in responses throughout the province is important.

-- support the practice of Crown Counsel in BC, and
+- how to best support the practice of Crown counsel in BC;

-- Provide comparative research on Crown prosecution policies related to elder abuse, dementia, and adults with capability issues;
+- comparative research on Crown prosecution policies related to elder abuse, dementia, and adults with capability issues; and

 This project is funded by the BC Council to Reduce Elder Abuse and the Department of Justice Canada’s Victim Fund.

 Supporting Vulnerable Witnesses in the Criminal Justice System

 Below you will find additional, relevant and specific documentation, backgrounders, research, resources, media releases and summaries that have been, or will be incorporated into our final publications and study papers.

 If you have questions about these or other specific documents, please reach out to BCLI using our contact page or at the bottom of each page of our website.